szilvajuhos/hello-ngi-engine/README.md

 After going through all these steps, copy the "test\_ngi\_config.yaml" with a new name (will be my\_setup.yaml in this sample), and edit it.
 There are compulsory entries to be set, i.e.  the mail address should be your own address, and the directories have to be set correctly.
-Make sure you are not overwriting production data.
+Do not overwrite production data.
+Also see later some entries in hello\_engine.yaml you have to add to your yaml file.

-    Once ready, define your NGI_CONFIG variable (preferably in your shell profile, i.e. .bashrc):
+Once ready, define your NGI\_CONFIG variable (preferably in your shell profile, i.e. .bashrc):

     export NGI_CONFIG=/path/to/my/ngi_pipeline/my\_setup.py

-#### Access to charon-dev:
+#### __Access to charon-dev:__

 You have to ask the charon admin to provide a CHARON\_API\_TOKEN for you.
 As charon-dev is replicated weekly from the production charon, make sure you have